jakebailey/talk-ts-congress-2023/slides.md

 - Automate as much as possible through **_code transformation_**
 - Make the inevitable hand-modifications **_as easy as possible to rebase_**
-- Perform the migration in steps, to make debugging and review easier
+- Perform the migration **_in steps_**, to make debugging and review easier
-  - Not to mention so we don't lose our `git` history!
+  - Not to mention, we don't want to lose our `git` history!

 <img src="/img/clippy.png">